 Indonesian single mum uncovers shocking infidelity of her husband

-In a startling display of deception and betrayal, Feera, a single mother, encountered a harsh reality when she found pictures of her husband with another woman.
-This Indonesian woman had been raising their daughter alone since her birth assuming her husband’s constant absence was due to his work in Singapore.
+In a startling display of deception and betrayal, a single mother encountered a harsh reality when she found pictures of her husband with another woman.
+The woman had been raising their daughter alone since her birth, assuming her husband’s constant absence was due to his work in Singapore.

 Feera had assumed that her husband’s work left him no time to return home.
 Still, she never suspected that he had re-married and chosen a new love in Singapore.

 One day, Feera received a photograph from a friend which felt like a bolt from the blue.
-The image showed her husband in close proximity with a stranger – a woman.
+The image showed her husband near a stranger – a woman.

 Without seeing this, Feera would have continued to live in the naïve belief that her husband was a responsible and honest man.